-Children in England in Reception have their height and weight measured and your child's class will take part in this year's measurement programme.
+Children in England in reception year and year 6 have their height and weight measured and your child's class will take part in this year's measurement programme.

 The measurements will be supervised by trained school nursing staff at school in a private space away from other pupils.
 Children who take part will be measured fully clothed except for their coats and shoes.
 Routine data such as your child's name, date of birth, sex, address, postcode and ethnicity will also be collected.